3.11. Virtual terminal

 Payout

-1) Payout money to account number or phone.
-The merchant fills the payment data for receiver of funds directly on VT.
+A Payout transaction is the disbursement of funds to a recipient account number, digital wallet or other type of account.
+The Merchant fills the payment data for receiver of funds directly on VT and initiates payout with “Process” button.

 ../_images/payout.png